-You are invited on an exclusive, U.S.-led and U.S.-managed birding program to Cuba sponsored by BirdWatching magazine in partnership with the Caribbean Conservation Trust, Inc.
+You are invited on an exclusive, U.S.-led and U.S.-managed birding program to Cuba sponsored by BirdWatching magazine in partnership with the Caribbean Conservation Trust, Inc., with special guest host Noah Strycker, from December 9-18, 2018.

 For the fourth time, BirdWatching magazine, in collaboration with the Caribbean Conservation Trust (CCT), is promoting a birding program to Cuba, the Caribbean’s largest and most ecologically diverse island nation.
-(Our two previous trips were huge successes.
-Here are summaries and trip lists of our February 2016 and December 2016 bird surveys.
-Our third program will take place in December 2017.)
+(Our three previous trips were huge successes.
+Here are summaries and trip lists of the first two: February 2016 and December 2016.)

 The program is coordinated under U.S. government authorization by Connecticut-based CCT.
-In early 2017, CCT staff began their 22nd year of managing bird conservation and natural history programs in Cuba.
-Along with CCT ornithologist Michael Good, our team will include a bilingual Cuban tour leader and local naturalists in four different birding regions.
-(Previously announced leaders Pete and Linda Dunne will be unable to join the trip due to family health issues.)
+In early 2018, CCT staff began their 23rd year of managing bird conservation and natural history programs in Cuba.
+Along with noted author and BirdWatching contributing writer Noah Strycker, our team will include acclaimed Cuban scientist Dr. Luis Diaz, curator of the National Museum of Natural History in Havana, a bilingual Cuban tour leader, and local naturalists in three different birding regions.

 The Caribbean Conservation Trust designed this itinerary to take you to Cuba’s finest bird habitats, most beautiful national parks, diverse biosphere reserves, and unique natural areas.
 We will interact with local scientists and naturalists who work in research and conservation.
 In addition to birding, we will learn about the ecology and history of regions we visit.
 Finally, and especially given the ongoing changes in U.S.-Cuba relations, we can expect some degree of inquiry into fascinating aspects of Cuban culture, history, and daily living during our visit.